enahwe/KafkaGust/README.md

  * *-1* for all in-sync,
  * *0* for no ack at all,
  * *1* for leader ack only
- * Overloads the property "request.required.acks" from the Kafka producer's native configuration
+ * Info : Overloads the property "*request.required.acks*" from the Kafka producer's native configuration
 * ***preHash*** : Three values :
  * *-1* for SHA pre-hash,
  * *0* for no pre-hash,